-What are the 10 books every educated person should read?
+What are the 10 books that every well educated person should read?
+It all depends on the definition of ‘well educated’.

 The television show Two and a Half Men was largely trash.
 But it was clever, hilarious trash, and occasionally its cutting humor cut a little too close to truth.
 In one episode, ‘That Special Tug’, Alan has a breakdown in a bookstore over all of the books he has not read, and probably will never get around to reading.